5 Pro-Environment Women You Should Know About

-This past weekend, women across the world– an estimated 3.2 million worldwide with almost half a million alone in Washington, D.C.– marched as an affirmation of their presence, voice, and rights.
-In that spirit, we put together a list of inspiring women whose works around nature and environment have made an impression on us in the course of the last year.
-2016 was a great year for women and the environment, and 2017 is set to give women even more opportunities to shine.
+In that spirit, we put together a list of inspiring women and female environmental leaders whose works around nature and environment have made an impression on us in the course of the last few years.
+Now, with the arrival of the long overdue #MeToo movement, 2018 is set to give women even more opportunities to shine.
+Here are the stories of five women who are already doing it:

 LaDonna Brave Bull Allard